Medical Malpractice Lawyer in Columbus

 The term medical malpractice – sometimes also referred to as clinical malpractice is used to refer to acts or omissions of a medical practitioner acting in their professional capacity in the course of their work (employed or self-employed).

-In other words, medical malpractice refers to poor or negligent care that has been provided to patients by healthcare professionals that have caused an additional problem or made an existing condition worse.
+In other words, medical malpractice refers to poor or negligent care that has been provided to patients by healthcare professionals or surgical errors that have caused an additional problem or made an existing condition worse.

 Patients who experience medical malpractice in Columbus, GA, are legally entitled to pursue compensation.
-If a patient has passed away or is too sick as a result of medical negligence, their family can file the claim on their behalf.
+If a patient has passed away or is too sick as a result of a medical professional or negligence, their family can file the claim on their behalf.

 Our Columbus medical malpractice lawyers have experience with the full range of medical negligence cases, including: